-Map 2: Jordanstown Loughshore Park, Accessibility Trail, in red
+Map 2: Jordanstown Loughshore Park, Accessibility Trail , in red

-In order to ensure that if successful, the projects needed to be delivered, substantially, by 31st March, both projects were included in a speculative tendering process.
-In the event that the pandemic should disrupt any aspect of the supply chain for this project the Department will be kept informed.
+In order to ensure that, if successful, the projects needed to be delivered, substantially by 31 March, both projects were included in a speculative tendering process.
+In the event that the pandemic should disrupt any aspect of the supply chain for this project the Department would be kept informed.